A Spotlight on the Fascinating Businesses & Backstories of Fort Edward & Hudson Falls

 Enjoy High Quality, Fresh Seafood at Adirondack Seafood Company

-However, there is another impressive dining establishment that has been around for much longer - the Adirondack Seafood Company, which got its start in 1989.
+There's an impressive dining establishment you might not know about in Hudson Falls: the Adirondack Seafood Company, which got its start in 1989.
 This is a restaurant and fish market, so you can enjoy a delicious seafood dinner in their cozy dining area, or pick up fish to go.
 The seafood comes from the New England Coast and Georges Bank, which is an area that separates the Gulf of Maine from the Atlantic Ocean.
 The owners buy high quality fish that are caught from small boats.

 The menu includes all the staples you'd imagine: salmon, haddock, scallops, a seafood platter, fried clams, New England or Manhattan clam chowder, and more.
 Seafood sold in the market side of the business arrives fresh every day and includes options from New England, Alaska, and other areas.